rhernandvel/ViromeXplore/README.md

 <br>

 ## :floppy_disk: Installation

-The workflows require [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) and either [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) (default) or [Docker](https://docs.docker.com/get-docker/) to be executed.
+The workflows are implemented in [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) and either [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) (default) or [Docker](https://docs.docker.com/get-docker/) to be executed.
 To install this software, use the commands below.
-Alternatively, they can be installed using Conda, although this method is not recommended.

 ### Install Nextflow and Singularity using Conda
 ```bash